 Photo Attribution: © Can Stock Photo

-Terah from Bramble Berry replies...Hi Sarah!
-I'm so glad you think our Lemon Verbena Yankee Type Fragrance Oil is such a gorgeous scent.
-This fragrance does tend to accelerate in cold process soap due to the floral notes.
+Kelsey from Bramble Berry replies...Hi Christy!
+I'm sorry this fragrance isn't your favorite, though I'm glad other people you know seem to really like it!
+We choose all of our fragrance oils based off of what they smell like once cured a full 6 weeks in soap, so testing it in product like you did is always recommended.
+We love the sweet citrus blend of our Lemon Verbena Yankee Type Fragrance Oil, though it is noted to accelerate in cold process soap.
 To help slow this down, take 1 oz. (basically equal amounts of fragrance oil to fixed oil) liquid oil out of your recipe and heat it up to 100 degrees.
-Then, add your fragrance into this oil.
+Then, add your fragrance into this oil like you mentioned.
 This simply dilutes the fragrance oil’s initial acceleration.
 You can also add the oil/fragrance mixture earlier than usual.
 Rather than adding the fragrance at a thick trace, you can add it at the first sign of thin trace.
-Always hand stir the fragrance/oil mixture in with a fork/ladle and never, ever use a hand blender for problem oils.
+Always hand stir the fragrance/oil mixture in with a fork/ladle and never, ever use a stick blender for problem oils.
 Lastly, raise your temperatures to about 110 to 115 degrees.
 This will help to keep your mixture more liquid than at a lower temperature.
 If it does start to rice you can try using your stick blender to help smooth the soap out as seen in the Soap Behaving Badly blog post.
-I will email you personally to help troubleshoot!

 Maybe it's just my nose.
 But it didnt hold up well 3 weeks into cure, so will update later.
 It is very faint and just missing the wow.
 But that could just be me and not the fragrance.
 It behaved very well in CP.